msully/New-dawn-solar/content/sectors/solar-panels-for-farms.md

     - heading: Protect your business from power shortages
       text: >-
-        Generate and store your own energy, reduce reliance on the National Grid and protect your business from potential rationing and brownouts.
+        Generate and store your own energy, reduce reliance on the National Grid and protect your business from potential rationing and infrastructure failure.
     - heading: Tax exemptions
       text: >-
         Solar panels are classed as plant and machinery and are eligible for